opuntiaOS-Project/opuntiaOS/docs/build.md

 ## Prerequisites

 The project uses GN Build System, please ensure that you have `gn` binary.
-If your system doesn't have the build system, please visit [instructions how to get a binary](https://github.com/opuntiaOS-Project/opuntiaOS/blob/master/docs/getting_gn.md)
+If your system doesn't have the build system, please visit [instructions how to get a GN binary](https://github.com/opuntiaOS-Project/opuntiaOS/blob/master/docs/getting_gn.md)

+### Getting QEMU

+The project uses QEMU as a primary build and test target.
+Please follow [instructions how to get a QEMU binary](https://github.com/opuntiaOS-Project/opuntiaOS/blob/master/docs/getting_qemu.md).

+*Note:* even if you have a `qemu-system-aarch64` installed and you are going to build for *Aarch64*, please follow the link to compile a custom version QEMU as it is required for this target.

 ### Tools for MacOS